Policy

 A. Security Awareness Training

-The UW System Office of Information Security must make available to institutions systemwide information security awareness training materials which promotes information security as an integral part of day-to-day activities.
+UW System Administration must make available to institutions systemwide information security awareness training materials which promote information security as an integral part of day-to-day activities.
+The following are security awareness training requirements based on a user’s relationship with UW System:

 1. Upon hire and annually thereafter, review Regent Policy Document 25-3, Acceptable Use of Information Technology Resources and any supplemental institution acceptable use policies, if applicable.

-2. Complete information security awareness training, as assigned, that provides information security best practices and explains the individual’s role in protecting the university’s systems and data.
-Employees shall be assigned security awareness training on an annual basis.
+2. Complete information security awareness training, as assigned, that provides information security best practices and explains the individual’s role in protecting the institution’s systems and data.
+Employees must be assigned security awareness training on an annual basis.
 Security awareness training must be completed within the timeframe prescribed.

 When appropriate, institutions should supplement the systemwide information security awareness training with role-based training commensurate with an employee’s roles within the organization.
 Institutions may also foster additional broad-based information security awareness activities as they deem necessary through methods such as: